seraphx2/ESI.NET/README.md

     "UserAgent": ""
   }
 ```
-*For your protection, please provide a user_agent value.
+*For your protection (and mine), you are required to supply a user_agent value.
 This can be your character name and/or project name.
-CCP will be more likely to contact you than just cut off access to ESI if you provide something that can identify you within the New Eden galaxy.*
+CCP will be more likely to contact you than just cut off access to ESI if you provide something that can identify you within the New Eden galaxy.
+Without this property populated, the wrapper will not work.*

 Inject the EsiConfig object into your configuration in `Startup.cs` in the `ConfigureServices()` method:
 ```cs